 Social Identity and Preferences

-We provide evidence that time and risk preference norms tied to social identities help shape observed U.S. demographic patterns in economic outcomes.
-We identify the marginal effect of norms by measuring how laboratory subjects' choices change when an aspect of social identity is made salient.
-We find that when ethnic identity is salient to Asian-American subjects, they make more patient choices.
-When we make race salient to black subjects, non-immigrant blacks (but not immigrant blacks) make more risk-averse choices.
-Making gender identity salient causes choices to conform to gender norms the subject believes are relatively more common.
+Social identities prescribe behaviors for people.
+We identify the marginal behavioral effect of these norms on discount rates and risk aversion by measuring how laboratory subjects' choices change when an aspect of social identity is made salient.
+When we make ethnic identity salient to Asian-American subjects, they make more patient choices.
+When we make racial identity salient to black subjects, non-immigrant blacks (but not immigrant blacks) make more patient choices.
+Making gender identity salient has no effect on intertemporal or risk choices.

 Suggested Citation: Suggested Citation